njagwani/Docker-Jenkins-DevOps/README.md

 - Integrating Docker SSH server with Jenkins
 - Running Jenkins Job on Docker container through SSH

-Here we will be creating a new container which is going to have an SSH service so that we can connect from Jenkins container to this new container without the need for creating new VM.
+Here I will be creating a new container which is going to have an SSH service so that I can connect from Jenkins container to this new container without the need for creating new VM.

 Lets start off by creating a new directory as send below and then navigate to your newly created directory.